inv4fee2020/pli_node_conf/revert_modular_script_2_manual_script.md

 pm2 save
 pm2 startup systemd
+'''
+---

-# reboot host to ensure startup ok - tests confirmed good
+**Reboot the host to ensure the processes startup automatically**
+---